 Kirkwood supports new mothers with designated lactation rooms.
-The ones in Cedar Rapids are in The ones in Cedar Rapids are in Cedar Hall Room 225, Linn Hall Room 2104, and KLIFE Room-404.
+The ones in Cedar Rapids are in Cedar Hall Room 226, Linn Hall Room 2104, and KLIFE Room-404.
 Sign-up sheets are available in the room.
 If you have questions, please contact Human Resources.

 The lactation room in Iowa City is located by the One Stop Office, Iowa City Room – 125C.
 There is also one at the Linn Regional Center, Room 306.